My Workflow: What To Expect

 After an initial discussion about the scope of the project, I put together an outline and quote for the creation and licensing of the content.
 This forms the basis of the contract and is intended to be reviewed and adapted to suit the expectations of all parties.

-This will state initial ideas on:
+This proposal states initial ideas on:

 The framework and original concept for the project